 Specifically, Confucianism sees medicine as "the art of ren" (renshu), in contrast of seeing politics as "the governance of ren" (renzheng).
 This indicates that both medicine and politics are taken to be the virtuous causes of humanity, but politics is more important than medicine perhaps because it can benefit people more than medicine in the proper context.
-Indeed, in the tradition medicine has been termed "the little dao" (xiaodao), while politics "the great dao" (dadao).
-Meanwhile, both traditional Confucian politics and medicine have a meritocratic and paternalistic tendency: only virtuous persons should become politicians or physicians, and they should make decisions to promote people's welfare virtue-oriented enterprise that gives accent to physicians' virtues and obligations, Confucian medicine has not had a strong tradition of informed consent in the past in light of their own professional knowledge and judgements.
+Indeed, in the tradition medicine has been termed "the little dao" (xiaodao), while politics "the great dao" (dadao)6.
+Meanwhile, both traditional Confucian politics and medicine have a meritocratic and paternalistic tendency: only virtuous persons should become politicians or physicians, and they should make decisions to promote people's welfare in light of their own professional knowledge and judgements.
 On medicine, Confucian physician ethics has been similar to the Hippocratic Oath ethics in terms of medical professional obligations.
 It is the health and well-being of people that constitute the end of the art of medicine, but the judgment of such health and well-being lies in the hands of the physician.
 Throughout the history of Chinese medicine, the emphasis has always been placed on the physician's virtue and obligation in performing the art of ren for assisting people, rather than on providing adequate information to patients and their families for them to make their own decisions.
 In reality, Chinese physicians must have gained consent, either explicitly or implicitly, from patients and their families in order to conduct medical treatment, but it is also clear that obtaining such consent before treatment has never been formally required in the tradition.